bklosk/resilient/README.md

     python scripts/pipeline.py
     ```

-A PyVista window should open to display the colorized point cloud.
-Close the PyVista window to allow the script to terminate.
+The script will process the data and print status messages to the console.
+Upon completion, it will save the colorized point cloud to a predefined location (e.g., `data/colorized_point_cloud.laz`).
+No separate visualization window will be opened by this script.

 ---

-Fighting climate change, one point cloud at a time! ✨
+Fighting climate change, one point cloud at a time! ✨🌍🌳